Comparing Playwright and Cypress for WCAG Compliance Testing

 });

-Cypress auto-wait limitations require explicit delays for SPA hydration.
+Replace cy.wait(2000) with explicit element waits to avoid flaky results in SPAs.
 Impact-level filtering ensures pipelines fail only on high-severity defects.

 Validation: False-Positive/Negative Resolution & DOM Snapshots